datahub-project/datahub/docs/managed-datahub/slack/saas-slack-setup.md

   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/saas/slack/setup_7.png"/>
 </p>

-Now proceed to the [Subscriptions and Notifications page](https://datahubproject.io/docs/managed-datahub/subscription-and-notification) to see how you can subscribe to be notified about events on the platform, or visit the [Slack App page](https://datahubproject.io/docs/managed-datahub/slack/saas-slack-app) to see how you can use DataHub's powerful capabilities directly within slack.
+Now proceed to the [Subscriptions and Notifications page](https://datahubproject.io/docs/managed-datahub/subscription-and-notification) to see how you can subscribe to be notified about events on the platform, or visit the [Slack App page](https://datahubproject.io/docs/managed-datahub/slack/saas-slack-app) to see how you can use DataHub's powerful capabilities directly within Slack.

 <!-- NOTE: we are hiding this method for now.
 If a need arises, we can uncomment below docs.
 # Bot Token Method (Not recommended)